Sanglorian/orcus/Orcus Advanced Options - current.md

 A 60-foot-long *rope of climbing* is no thicker than a wand, but it is strong enough to support 3,000 pounds.
 Upon command, the rope snakes forward, upward, downward, or in any other direction at 2 squares (10 feet) per round, attaching itself securely wherever its owner desires.
 It can unfasten itself and return in the same manner.

 A *rope of climbing* can be commanded to knot or unknot itself.
 This causes large knots to appear at 1-foot intervals along the rope.
 Knotting shortens the rope to a 50-foot length until the knots are untied but lowers the DC of Athletics checks to climb with it by 5.
 A creature must hold one end of the rope when its magic is invoked.

-### Portable Hole

-*Level 9*

-This fine black cloth, soft as silk, is folded up to the dimensions of a handkerchief.
-It unfolds into a circular sheet 6 feet in diameter.

-You can use a standard action to unfold a *portable hole* and place it on or against a solid surface, whereupon the *portable hole* creates an extradimensional hole 2 squares deep.
-The cylindrical space within the hole exists on a different plane, so it can't be used to create open passages.
-Any creature inside an open *portable hole* can exit the hole by climbing out of it.

-You can use a standard action to close a *portable hole* by taking hold of the edges of the cloth and folding it up.
-Folding the cloth closes the hole, and any creatures or objects within remain in the extradimensional space.
-No matter what's in it, the hole weighs next to nothing.

-If the hole is folded up, a creature within the hole's extradimensional space can use an action to make a DC 10 Athletics check.
-On a successful check, the creature forces its way out and appears within 1 square of the *portable hole* or the creature carrying it.
-A breathing creature within a closed *portable hole* can survive for up to 10 minutes, after which time it begins to suffocate.

-Placing a *portable hole* inside an extradimensional space created by a *bag of holding*, *handy haversack*, or similar item instantly destroys both items and opens a gate to the Astral Plane.
-The gate originates where the one item was placed inside the other.
-Any creature within 2 squares of the gate is sucked through it and deposited in a random location on the Astral Plane.
-The gate then closes.
-The gate is one-way only and can't be reopened.

 ### Satchel of Useful Items